unraid/docs/docs/unraid-os/troubleshooting/boot-issues.md

 6. **Web GUI**
    - The Unraid web GUI is started.
-   - The webGUI is actually done via an entry in the _config/go_ file on the flash drive so it is possible for user-supplied commands to also be run from there either before starting the webGUI or just after doing so.
+   - The WebGUI is actually done via an entry in the _config/go_ file on the flash drive so it is possible for user-supplied commands to also be run from there either before starting the WebGUI or just after doing so.

 7. **Array**